What If Moderation Didn't Mean Suppression? A Case for Personalized Content Transformation: Discussion

 \subsubsection{Architectural Safeguards:}

 Using AI to interpret personal sensitivities carries inherent risks, as system failures can expose users to content they explicitly sought to avoid.
 One way we mitigate these risks is by implementing a two-stage cascade architecture: a pruner and then a scorer VLM-judge evaluate content using a consistent rubric.
 Such multi-stage evaluation strengthens the reliability of LLM/VLM-judge based pipelines~\cite{badshah2024reference, gu2024survey}.
+We manually audited sampled content and found that all sampled text edits and approximately 89\% of sampled image edits were successfully transformed, with false obfuscations (edits that did not match the viewer’s filter description) in only about 7\% of transformed images (\Cref{appendix:failures}).